 Winter of Adventure

-Once the snow flies, the Interior Cascades are transformed into a playground for winter enthusiasts.
+Once the snow flies, the Columbia Cascades are transformed into a playground for winter enthusiasts.
 Heli and downhill skiing, cross-country skiing, and places for snowmobiling and snowshoeing abound.
 Climb and ice wall, or taste some ice wine.
 Trek through the woods by dog sled, snowshoe or sleigh and settle down to a gourmet meal at the end of your journey.
 Grab the kids and head to a tube park or a toboggan run.
 Strap on some skates and find the closest frozen pond, lake and rinks.
 Winter throughout Route 97 is a whole new adventure.

 For a different type of outdoor adventure, come and search for treasure in the largest geocache area in Gold Country, BC.
 Geocaching is a fun way to explore the region’s rich history.
 Use GPS points or treasure hunt clues (letterboxing) to find 144 sites throughout the Gold Country Region.
 It’s free and fun for every level of geocacher from novice to expert.